open-contracting/software-development-handbook/docs/python/linting.rst

 .. literalinclude:: samples/lint.yml
    :language: yaml

-See the `documentation <https://github.com/open-contracting/standard-maintenance-scripts#tests>`__ to learn about the scripts.
+See the `documentation <https://github.com/open-contracting/standard-maintenance-scripts#tests>`__ to learn about the Bash scripts.

 If the project uses Black, add: